Media access control

 is ignored).

-Example 1: To create a token-based authentication URL that allows access to the sample
+Example 1: To create a token-based access URL that restricts access to the sample

 authenticated image for 5 minutes and is signed with 'MyKey':

-Example 2: To create a token-based authentication URL that allows access to the dog
+Example 2: To create a token-based access URL that restricts access to the dog

 authenticated video until 1/1/2018 (1514764800 in UNIX time) and is signed with 'MyKey':

-The cookie-based authentication feature allows you to limit the delivery of authenticated assets, so that only users with a valid cookie have access.
-The validity of the cookie can additionally be restricted in the following ways:
+The cookie-based access feature allows you to restrict the delivery of assets, so that only users with a valid cookie have access.

-An authentication cookie needs to be created for accessing authenticated assets with the generate_auth_token
+An access cookie needs to be created for restricted assets with the generate_auth_token

 method that accepts the following variables: